TARGETED THERAPY, KINASE INHIBITOR

 The FDA-approved label for Verzenio lists common side effects including headache, fatigue, infections, blood cell changes, nausea, vomiting, loss of appetite, diarrhea, and abdominal pain.

-Rare but serious side effects listed for Verzenio include liver damage and venous thromboembolisms (blood clots in the veins).
+Rare but serious side effects listed for Verzenio include severe diarrhea, lung disease, liver damage, and venous thromboembolisms (blood clots in the veins).
 If taken by pregnant women, Verzenio can harm the fetus.

 For more details about this treatment, visit: